 There exist 100% salt-free very physically active populations that have been studied.
 They display outstandingly healthy blood pressure patterns and no sign of a sodium deficiency.

-Cool bonuses: No more gross white marks on dark-colored shirts & t-shirts after you break a sweat in them.
+Cool bonuses: No more gross white marks on dark-coloured shirts & t-shirts after you break a sweat in them.
+I used to have that all the time, very embarrassing/gross.
+Problem sustainably solved.

 High Blood Pressure May Be a Choice (5-min video)